sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **Amen.**

-9a.
-If there are serious objections to the priest himself tracing the sign of the cross on the person of the catechumen, then, in accord with the general norms for this rite (no. 3a), the conference of bishops may determine whether the subjects are to be signed with the cross by the godparents or do so themselves, while the priest simply makes the sign of the cross over them.

-10. After this the candidates pass again in single file before the priest, who traces the sign of the cross with his thumb on the brow of each, saying: **I sign you on the brow that you may take up the cross of our Lord.**
+10\.
+After this the candidates pass again in single file before the priest, who traces the sign of the cross with his thumb on the brow of each, saying: **I sign you on the brow that you may take up the cross of our Lord.**

 On the ears: **I sign you on the ears that you may listen to the heavenly teachings.**